 Mastercard is giving free access to a section of its dedicated science, technology, engineering and mathematics (STEM) program Girls4Tech, which is aimed at young girls aged between eight and 12.

 There are separate lessons to download for both teachers and families, with subjects that give kids real-world challenges and the chance to play the role of STEM professionals.
-It’s currently only available in English, though other languages are set to be included.
+It’s currently available in English, Spanish, French and Portuguese, and other languages are set to be included.

 JSTOR is a digital library of academic resources, and part of its database has been accessible to the public for some time.